ShaYmez/hblink3-docker-install/README.md

 ## Additional Features
 ### NEW!
 Parrot built in
 Parrot is built into this install (Default disabled, see below how to enable the parrot feature!

-### Destructive Installer
-This is a destructive installer and is recommended to be built on a freshly installed machine running Debian 11, 12, 13 or Ubuntu 22.04, 24.04 LTS.

 ### Docker Multi-Arch build
 Docker container pre-built for multi-arch!